A GPS tracking device for car owners is an affordable tool for anti-theft, location monitoring, safety and piece-of-mind.

-Many Australian car owners are now looking at purchasing a GPS tracking device but how would they know what to buy and the best model for their vehicle?
+Many Australian car owners are now looking at purchasing a GPS vehicle tracking device but how would they know what to buy and the best model for their car?

-This article aims at explaining the main benefits of GPS tracking devices or “car trackers”, what features to look for, the initial and ongoing costs for a car tracker and how to install one.
+This article aims to explain the main benefits of GPS tracking devices or “car trackers”, what features to look for, the initial and ongoing costs for a car tracker and how to install one.

 Quick page jump to:

-- The main benefits of a GPS car tracking device
+- Main benefits of a GPS car tracking device

 Okay.
-Let’s start with the main benefits GPS tracking devices provide:
+Let’s start with the main benefits GPS car tracking devices provide:

-This type of unfortunate event can be quick stopped using a GPS tracking device for car owners which can be set to notify the owner if the car is being or has been moved within 1 to 3 minutes.
+This type of unfortunate event can be quickly stopped by using a GPS tracking device for car owners which can be set to notify the owner if the car is moving from it’s parked location.
 Examples include the car being stolen, towed, or being used by someone else with a key to the vehicle.

-This notification feature is available via a function called “geofence”.
-Click here to read more about how geofencing works (available for most GPS car trackers).
+This notification feature is available via a function called “geofence” which is available for most GPS car trackers.

 Geofencing and alarm trigger notifications can alert you immediately if your car is being stolen or moved.

 Instant car alarm notification